RetepV/SporosTerm/README.md

 # How to build

 This is a quick description of how to build and deploy this application using the Arduino environment.
 I have provided binaries to upload to the nTerm2-S, which means that you should not have to build this code by yourself, but you might want to.
+You can find the binaries here: https://github.com/RetepV/SporosTerm/releases.

 You will need: